General Product Questions

 - Advance Hardware Replacement.
 If there is a hardware problem with a ForeScout appliance, ForeScout will send a replacement unit to the customer site prior to receiving the defective appliance.
 This offers a fast and economical method of maintaining an unlimited “virtual spares” inventory.

-ForeScout also offers a range of professional services to meet customer needs at every stage of the product lifecycle, such as site assessment, installation, deployment, policy development, training, health-checks and upgrades.
+ForeScout also offers a range of professional services to meet customer needs of the product lifecycle, such as site assessment, installation, deployment, policy development, training, health-checks and upgrades.

 ForeScout solutions are easy, interoperable, flexible and powerful – they are designed for convenient deployment and rapid results.
 Customers can expedite implementation and fortify their investment in ForeScout CounterACT by leveraging the expertise provided by us and our partners in order to meet deployment schedules, assure compliance initiatives or improve/refine policies.